sav-che/TL-2/Authors/Groves, Enrico (b. Henry) {std. E. Groves}.md

-> [!cite] BHL link: this entry starts at [page 422](https://www.biodiversitylibrary.org/item/103832#page/434/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 422](https://www.biodiversitylibrary.org/page/33258900) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Groves, Enrico (b.
 Henry) (1835-1891), English pharmacist and botanist, born in Weymouth (Dorset), settled in Florence, Italy 1862 where he came to own a pharmacy, collected vigorously during the summers when business was at a stand-still, F.L.S.
-1884, died 1 Mar 1891 in Florence. (*E. Groves*).
+1884, died 1 Mar 1891 in Florence.
+**Abbreviated name**: *E. Groves*

 #### Herbarium and types